SGM Herbert A. Friedman (Ret.)

 NLF Leaflet for the 1st Air Cavalry Division

 There are a number of poor-quality leaflets aimed at specific units.
 The 1st Air Cavalry Division seems to be a favorite of the NLF.
 A number of such leaflets exist.
-I could show another half dozen but I think two examples are sufficient.
+I could show another half dozen but I think several examples are sufficient.

 A Second NLF Leaflet for the 1st Air Cavalry Division